Plug Power Inc. (PLUG) Stock: A Year of Highs and Lows in the Market

 PLUG Stock Price Performance Analysis

 The stock price performance over the year has been a mixed bag, resulting in a range of outlooks from optimistic to pessimistic depending on the observer.
-The index has shown a price loss of -14.55% this year.
-Over the last six months, there has been a stronger performance of -30.51%.
-The price of PLUG fallen by 31.47% during the last 30 days period.
-For the last 5-days stocks have improved 15.27%.
+The index has shown a price loss of -25.63% this year.
+Over the last six months, there has been a stronger performance of -27.67%.
+The price of PLUG fallen by 4.43% during the last 30 days period.
+For the last 5-days stocks have slided -14.97%.